amoe/acceleratedcpp/exercise-notes.md

 ## 9-2

-If we define the `name` function as a plain nonconst member function what other functions in our system must change and why?
+> If we define the `name` function as a plain nonconst member function what
+> other functions in our system must change and why?

+The compiler tells us:

+    bool compare(const StudentInfo& x, const StudentInfo& y) {
+        return x.name() < y.name();
+    }

+StudentInfo is const so you can't call the now-non-const .name() member function on it.
+Fix is to remove const qualifiers from these parameters.

+Nothing else uses const so it doesn't matter.